List of Toy Story characters: Andy Davis

-Andrew "Andy" Davis (voiced by John Morris in all four films, Charlie Bright in Toy Story 3 and Jack McGraw in Toy Story 4) is the overarching protagonist of the Toy Story franchise and the original owner of Woody, Buzz Lightyear, and the other toys in the first three films.
-He lives with his mother and his sister Molly until the third film, when he goes to college after turning 17.
+Andrew "Andy" Davis (voiced by John Morris in the first four films, Erik von Detten in the animated storybook game, Charlie Bright in Toy Story 3, and Jack McGraw in Toy Story 4) is one of the Toy Story franchise's overarching protagonists, alongside Bonnie, and the original owner of Woody, Buzz Lightyear, and the other toys in the first three films.
+He lives with his mother and sister, Molly, until the third film, when he goes to college after turning 17.
 His father is never seen or mentioned in the films.
-In Toy Story 2, Andy's mother calls Woody "an old family toy" and Prospector calls him a hand-me-down toy.
-John Lasseter said "We always thought that Woody was kind of a hand-me-down to Andy from his father".
+In Toy Story 2, Andy's mother calls Woody "an old family toy", and the Prospector calls him a hand-me-down toy.
+John Lasseter said, "We always thought that Woody was kind of a hand-me-down to Andy from his father".

-According to Toy Story producer Ralph Guggenheim in a December 1995 Animation Magazine article, John Lasseter and the story team for Toy Story reviewed the names of Pixar employees' children, looking for the right name for Woody's owner.
-Davis was ultimately named after and based on Andy Luckey, the son of animator Bud Luckey, Pixar's fifth employee and the creator of Woody.
+According to Toy Story producer Ralph Guggenheim in a December 1995 Animation Magazine article, John Lasseter and the story team reviewed the names of Pixar employees' children to find the right name for Woody's owner.
+Davis was ultimately named after and based on Andy Luckey, the son of animator Bud Luckey, Pixar's fifth employee, and the creator of Woody.

-The physical appearance of Andy differs slightly between each of the films due to advances in animation technology.
+Andy's physical appearance differs slightly across the films due to advances in animation technology.

 Mrs. Davis

 Mrs. Davis (voiced by Laurie Metcalf) is Andy and Molly's single mother.
-Mrs. Davis is presented as a loving mother to Andy and Molly, but is a major though indirect threat to the toys.
-Mrs. Davis's actions regarding the toys set the plot in motion in the first three films, though they are not malicious.
-In the first film, she purchases a Buzz Lightyear toy for Andy on his birthday, prompting the rivalry between Buzz and Woody which leads to them being lost and forced to find their way home.
-In the second film, she puts Wheezy up for sale at a yard sale, prompting Woody's rescue attempt where he is subsequently stolen by Al. In the third film, she orders Andy to clean out his room before going to college and mistakenly throws away the toys Andy planned to put in the attic.
-Despite this, in the second film, she is very protective of Woody, describing him as an old family toy.
-At the end of the third film, she breaks down and weeps at the departure of her son, but Andy reassures her that she will always be with him even if they are apart.
-This moment between mother and son plays a major factor in Woody's decision to have Andy donate his toys to Bonnie, thus giving them a new lease on their lives.
+She is portrayed as a loving parent to Andy and Molly, but also acts as an indirect threat to the toys.
+Her actions involving the toys help set the plot in motion in the first three films, though they are not malicious.

+In the first film, she buys a Buzz Lightyear toy for Andy on his birthday, prompting the rivalry between Buzz and Woody that eventually leads to the two toys being lost and forced to find their way home.
+In the second film, she places Wheezy in a yard sale, prompting Woody's rescue attempt, during which Al McWhiggin steals him.
+In the third film, she asks Andy to clean out his room before he leaves for college and mistakenly throws away the toys he planned to put in the attic.

+Despite this, in the second film, she is very protective of Woody, describing him as an "old family toy" when a collector, Al McWhiggin, offers to buy him at the yard sale.
+At the end of the third film, she becomes emotional and cries as Andy prepares to leave for college, but Andy reassures her that they will remain connected even when apart.
+This moment influences Woody's decision to have Andy donate the toys to Bonnie, giving them a new life.